simpledotlabs/bud/README.md

 What is bud?
 ------
-[bud](https://github.com/simpledotlabs/bud) is an open source bussiness assistant.
-The major ideia of the project is that you, as a very occupied person, use bud to make things easier.
-While you use your energy to work in more complex tasks, bud will handle the boring tasks like making a report or a sheet.
+[bud](https://github.com/simpledotlabs/bud) is an open-source bussiness assistant.
+The main ideia of the project is that, as a very busy person, you use bud to make things easier.
+While you direct your energy in more complex tasks, bud will handle the boring tasks like making a report or a sheet.

 Contributing